maddie35/portfolio/INFO-ARC.md

 ## NOW
 <img src="https://maddie35.s3.us-east-2.amazonaws.com/after-site.svg" alt="Screenshot of new navigation" width="800">

 The new information architecture has streamlined navigation to provide a more intuitive experience for both internal and external users.
+Each section has a more digestible number of pages with an organization that prioritizes the merchant perspective.

 ### AI-Powered Search